zbrewer/zbrewer.github.io/_tabs/n95zb_tools.md

 * [Machinist square set](https://www.amazon.com/gp/product/B01D943R58).
 Used to ensure nose and tail ribs are square to the spar and for checking other areas larger squares won't fit.

 ## Clamping/Work Holding
+* [Cleco clamps](https://www.aircraft-tool.com/shop/detail.aspx?id=26EL).
+These come in handy to hold pieces together before drilling.
+They also come in a [1/2" variety](https://www.aircraft-tool.com/shop/detail.aspx?id=24EL) that is pretty useful.
+These use the same cleco pliers as mentioned above in the tool kit.
+* [Cleco "C" clamps](https://www.aircraft-tool.com/shop/detail.aspx?id=542).
+Similar to the above but when you need to clamp something over a lip or farther from an edge.
+Having a couple on hand doesn't hurt.
+* A [5/16" KHNL cleco](https://www.yardstore.com/khnl-hex-nut-draw-cleco-5-16-0-1) and a [1/4" KHNL cleco](https://www.yardstore.com/khnl-hex-nut-draw-cleco-1-4-0-1) to hold the fittings to the spar when reaming the holes.
+* [Irwin 6-SP clamps](https://www.acmetools.com/6-in-c-clamp-w-swivel-pads-6sp/038548000183.html).
+6+ of these are good to have.
+A cheaper alternative can be used instead, if desired (Harbor Freight has some options).
+One or two [without the swivel pads](https://www.homedepot.com/p/Milwaukee-6-in-Torque-Lock-Locking-C-Clamp-with-Regular-Jaws-48-22-3532/205017711) is also useful for some applications.
+* Spring clamps.
+Cheap options from the local hardware store are fine.
+Despite what the tool list in the manual says, only a few 3" clamps are needed (I got 5).
+I'd instead get a large number of 2" clamps (maybe 20+ to start and more if needed) and a decent number of 1" clamps (10+) since they are quite useful as well.
+* [4" long nose locking pliers](https://www.amazon.com/dp/B0000BYD9A).
+I have about 8 of these and they're really handy when attaching the false spars on the wings.
+Wrap the jaws in friction tape (see below) to prevent marring.
+Again, a cheaper option could be used instead.
+A larger (6") pair is occasionally useful as well.
+* [Single handed trigger clamps](https://www.homedepot.com/b/Tools-Hand-Tools-Fastening-Tools-Clamps-Vises-Clamps/Trigger/N-5yc1vZc266Z1z0r0at) are frequently useful as well.
+I found them great for things like holding the rear spar reinforcement to the spar.
+* [Large clamp](https://www.homedepot.com/p/DEWALT-50-in-600-lb-Trigger-Clamp-w-3-75-in-Throat-Depth-DWHT83188/204988149) for clamping the spars together at the lift strut fittings.
+This ensures the tubes are bottomed out (and stay there) while match drilling the rivet holes.

 ## Riveting
 * [Marson HP-2 hand rivet puller](https://www.yardstore.com/installation-and-removal/rivet-pullers/hand-pop-riveter/heavy-duty-hand-pop-riveter).
 The standard hand rivet puller used throughout the build.
 It will be ground down in order to fit in some areas with tight clearance.